Mariam Issoufou: Hikma en Dandaji

 In 2018, she worked again with Yasaman Esmaili to produce the project Hikma ("wisdom" in Arabic) in Dandaji, which is in the Tahoua region of Niger.
 Inspired by the rammed earth building technique, the project is a cultural complex that includes a mosque, library and community center.
 Their work combines the two types of knowledge "without contradiction, between secular knowledge and faith."
-For each project, Kamara's preparation is key.For each of her achievements, Kamara conducts field surveys in order to better understand the expectations of future inhabitants: how do they live and how do they receive?
+For each project, Issoufou's preparation is key.For each of her achievements, Issoufou conducts field surveys in order to better understand the expectations of future inhabitants: how do they live and how do they receive?
 How comfortable will they be, culturally at ease?
 What will allow them to lower the temperature inside their house?
 The Legacy Restored Center project thus required six months of observations.
 As a result, it offers a citizen space open to all inhabitants of the village of Dandaji, promotes the education of women and strengthens their presence in the community.The project won two awards at the Lafarge Holcim Awards (2017), the largest competition of sustainable architecture of the world.

 Niamey Cultural Center

-Kamara is working with the British architect of Ghanaian origin, David Adjaye, to plan a new cultural center in Niamey.
+Issoufou is working with the British architect of Ghanaian origin, David Adjaye, to plan a new cultural center in Niamey.
 However, the 2023 Nigerien coup d'état stalled progress, with realisation of the plans now reportedly "unlikely."

 Ellen Johnson Sirleaf Presidential Center

-As of 2024, Kamara is working on designs for the Ellen Johnson Sirleaf Presidential Center for Women and Development in Monrovia, Liberia.
-The site will be made up of tall, steeply pitched buildings, and constructed with aw earth bricks, fired clay bricks, rubberwood and palm leaves; Kamara was inspired by Liberia's traditional palava huts and the mats of woven palm leaves made by local women.
+As of 2024, Issoufou is working on designs for the Ellen Johnson Sirleaf Presidential Center for Women and Development in Monrovia, Liberia.
+The site will be made up of tall, steeply pitched buildings, and constructed with aw earth bricks, fired clay bricks, rubberwood and palm leaves; Issoufou was inspired by Liberia's traditional palava huts and the mats of woven palm leaves made by local women.

 Bët-bi Museum

-In May 2022, Kamara was selected by a jury to lead the design of the new Bët-bi museum in Senegal.
+In May 2022, Issoufou was selected by a jury to lead the design of the new Bët-bi museum in Senegal.
 The project will be supported by the Josef and Anni Albers Foundation and its sister-organisation Le Korsa, and is set to open in 2025.